Geometry of Weighted Homogeneous Spaces: Invariant K ahler forms on

-\begin{proof} The proof is the same as that in \cite{AKQ} in the unweighted case, and just all the formulas have to be replaced by the one in (66). \end{proof} \begin{example} We choose an example of \cite{CG}.
-Lets consider $X=Sp(4)/B$ where $B$ is standard Borel. $B$ consist of $4 \times 4$ matrices with upper left block upper triangular and lower right block lower triangular.
+Now, by Theorem \ref{Thm:InvariantForm}, if \eqref{eq:1} defines an invariant K\"ahler form, then, \eqref{eq:2} also defines an invariant K\"ahker form. \end{proof} The proof of Corollary \ref{cor:KahEinest} is essentially based on the analogous result of proposition \ref{prop:chernclass} in \cite{AKQ} for an ordinary homogeneous space $G/P$.
+The only difference is that of multiplicities appearing in the formula of Chern classes.
+The following example shows how the ideas and the notations work. \begin{example} We choose an example of \cite{CG}.
+Lets consider $X=Sp(4)/B$ where $B$ is the standard Borel. $B$ consist of $4 \times 4$ matrices with upper left block upper triangular and lower right block lower triangular.
 Then $\mathfrak{n}^-=Lie(N^-)$ consists of matrices of the form